 The program is designed to prepare a graduate with the entry-level skills and knowledge needed to assume the role of a registered nurse and succeed on the National Council Licensure Exam for Registered Nursing (NCLEX-RN).
 The graduate provides and manages patient care, functions as a member of the health care team, and adheres to legal and ethical standards of professional nursing practice.
-Graduates practice in hospitals, clinics, and extendedcare facilities and may continue their nursing education to the bachelors, masters, and doctoral levels through a variety of educational articulation options.
-Students applying for this program must take an admission exam and be formally accepted into the program.
+Graduates practice in hospitals, clinics, and extended-care facilities and may continue their nursing education to the bachelors, masters, and doctoral levels through a variety of educational articulation options.
+LPNs applying for this program must meet academic requirements, complete 20 hours of general education coursework, possess an unencumbered Tennessee license, submit a Nursing program application by the specified deadline, and take an admission exam prior to being formally accepted into the program.
 Admission selection is competitive and is based on a a point system.
-LPNs who possess an unencumbered, current Tennessee license, meet the academic requirements and are selected for admission into the nursing program may choose credit for prior learning by enrolling in NUR 105 in lieu of NUR 110 in the fall or spring term.
 Program application, and details of the admission process and point system are available in the Department of Nursing.
 A new class is admitted twice each year and the deadline for program application is February 1 (summer admission) and May 1 (fall admission).